Pittsburgh Penguins: Back-to-back Stanley Cups and 50th anniversary (2015–2017)

 After acquiring Kessel, the Penguins had high expectations for the 2015–16 season.
 However, by December 12, 2015, the team was barely managing a winning season, posting a 15–10–3 record.
 The organization fired head coach Mike Johnston, and replaced him with Mike Sullivan, who had previously served as the head coach in Wilkes-Barre/Scranton.
 This move was followed by a series of trades by Jim Rutherford.

 The Penguins qualified for the playoffs for the tenth consecutive season.
 They earned second place in the Metropolitan Division with 104 points.
-In the playoffs, the Penguins defeated the Rangers in a 4–1 series, the Capitals 4–2 and the Lightning 4–3 to win the Eastern Conference Championship, advancing to the Stanley Cup Finals against the San Jose Sharks.
+In the playoffs, the Penguins defeated the Rangers in a 4–1 series, the Capitals 4–2 and the Lightning 4–3 to win the Eastern Conference championship, advancing to the Stanley Cup Final against the San Jose Sharks.
 On June 12, 2016, the Penguins defeated the Sharks in a 4–2 series to win their fourth Stanley Cup title.
 Captain Sidney Crosby was awarded the Conn Smythe Trophy.

 The Penguins opened their 50th anniversary season in the NHL as defending Stanley Cup champions, raising their commemorative banner on October 13, 2016, in a shootout victory over Washington.
 The Penguins faced the Columbus Blue Jackets in the opening round of the 2017 playoffs, defeating them in five games.
 In the second round, they played against their divisional rival, Washington, and faced them for the second-straight year in the same round, winning a seven-game series.
-In the Conference Finals, the Penguins eliminated the Ottawa Senators in seven games to advance to the Stanley Cup Finals, where they faced the Nashville Predators.
-The Penguins won the first two games of the finals and then lost the next two matchups before dominating the fifth and the sixth games of the series to win the Stanley Cup for the second straight year.
-By defending their title, the Penguins became the first team since the 1997–98 Detroit Red Wings to defend their title successfully and the first to do so in the salary cap era.
+In the conference finals, the Penguins eliminated the Ottawa Senators in seven games to advance to the Stanley Cup Final, where they faced the Nashville Predators.
+The Penguins won the first two games of the series and then lost the next two matchups before dominating the fifth and the sixth games of the series to win the Stanley Cup for the second straight year.
+By defending their title, the Penguins became the first team since the 1997–98 Detroit Red Wings to defend their title and the first to do so in the salary cap era.